JacobNoahGlik/GradeAssistant_PoC/README.md

 <br>

-If issues with packages persist you may want to remove all packages (by running the code below) and re-install them manually (as show above).
+If issues with packages persist you may want to remove all packages (by running the code below) and re-install them manually (as shown above in [Dealing with `Auto Package Manager` issues?](#Dealing-with-Auto-Package-Manager-issues)).
 `pip uninstall google-api-python-client google-auth-httplib2 google-auth-oauthlib apiclient pycryptodome cryptography`

 ###### [back to top](#Grade-Assistant-Proof-of-Concept)